 Section 1.2. - Unit Description.

-(a) The unit shall consist of all classified positions held by sergeants.
+(a) The unit shall consist of all classified positions held by uniformed probationary police officers and uniformed sworn police officers, excluding sergeants, lieutenants, confidential management and exempt employees.
 The unit will include only the following job class titles: